SeanNHarris/modular-coevolution-examples/geneticprogramming/twocars/readme.md

 Configuration files typically have the following elements, with a few important parameters highlighted:
 - `log_folder` - The path within the logs directory where results for this experiment will be saved.
   **Warning**: make sure to change this if you copy-paste the configuration file, or you'll overwrite your results.
+- `experiment_type` - The import path to the experiment class, which the driver will use to initialize the experiment.
 - `experiment` - Parameters specific to the experiment class.
 These were all defined in the [`__init__` method of the experiment class](#initialization).
 - `manager` - Parameters for the evolution/coevolution manager, which is the main component of the evolutionary algorithm.
   - `num_generations` - The number of generations to run the (co)evolutionary algorithm for.